 If you find notches and “Infinity-O” hole-punch cutouts unsightly, then the Galaxy A80, with its completely uninterrupted display, is for you.
 This phone ditches the selfie camera entirely, instead of using an elevating, spinning camera module that flips the main camera system around during selfie use.
 The rising and flipping camera module is fast and reliable, and while the 48MP main camera, 8MP ultra-wide camera, and TOF sensor are solid but unspectacular as a main camera system, for selfies it’s among one of the most feature-packed systems.

 There’s a Snapdragon 730 processor and a good 1080 x 2400 AMOLED panel too.
-But the optical in-display fingerprint scanner is a bit slow, however.
-And the device is a bit old now, but it still remains a good mid-range device.
+There are some minor gripes to be had, such as a slow in-display fingerprint scanner, but it remains a good mid-range Samsung device.